Oracle Cloud — HCM Mobile-First Rearchitecture

 After Mobile UX

-Outcome: Enabled rapid, consistent delivery across dozens of products and teams.
+Outcome: Enabled rapid, synchronized delivery across dozens of product teams while ensuring a cohesive brand and user experience.

 Evidence of Excution